Leyte Landing (and Leaving)

 2) Seahouse Resort

-Our travel companion booked us at this resort, which is a few minutes away from the airport.
+Our travel companion booked us at a resort just a few minutes away from the airport.
+The accommodation has the charm of a homestay as it is situated within the compound of the owners.

 3) San Juanico Bridge